5 Exciting Careers after a Degree in Film Making

 • Rewriting the screenplay during production in case of budget concerns, cast changes, etc.

 Most screenwriters are self-employed and their income is based on how much a producer is willing to pay for their script.
 Their salaries increase as their work portfolio and recognition increases.
+Screenwriting is a prominent option for those exploring what jobs you can get with a film degree.
 In India, an aspiring writer can begin earning an average of Rs.
 246,404 per year.
 With experience and credit in successful films, the payment is done as a percentage of the film budget (like 5% or even 15% for larger productions).
 In the US, a screenwriter can earn an average of $60,000 a year.

 4.Technical Director (TD)

 A Technical Director in television is responsible for ensuring that all equipment in the studio functions properly.
 In addition, he/she monitors what is broadcast and checks that it adheres to the network regulations and policies.
-Deciding on video transitions, visual effects, and lens choices in concert with video operators is one of their main duties.
+Deciding on video transitions, visual effects, and lens choices in concert with video operators.
+This role exemplifies what jobs you can get with a film degree, showcasing how film education can lead to technical and creative positions in the industry.

 According to Payscale India, a TD earns a median of Rs.
 2,524,700 and pay increases with experience.